-For the 2021-22 school year, ESM will focus on accelerating learning, while addressing potential gaps PK-12.
+For the 2022-2023 school year, ESM will focus on accelerating learning, while continuing to address all gaps PK-12.
 We will continue to document and prioritize essential learning standards to drive our curriculum, instruction and assessment through the use of the Atlas platform.
 Teacher teams will provide feedback to identify unfinished learning through vertical team conversations.
 Updated pacing will be reflected in curriculum maps and prioritized standards will be flagged as well.
 Teachers are expected to follow the documented scope and sequence of each course/class, while prioritizing essential learning standards.
 All instruction should be developed so that there are clear opportunities for instruction that are accessible to all students.